 One of the highest hurdles when owners refinance investment property is the requirement for good credit.
 Applicants must demonstrate good credit as validated by their credit score, bolstered by six months of asset reserves to guarantee payments if the renter defaults.
 Lenders may also look at leases and rental agreements and up to two years of payments on the property.
 Typically lenders insist upon a minimum loan-to-value ratio of 75 percent when it comes to granting a new mortgage.

 4. How Good Is The Investment?

 Above all, lenders may expect to see items such as tax filings, rental agreements/leases, and other proof of income on the property.
 Investors who rent to family members may not qualify so easily as lenders view relations as a high risk when it comes to collecting timely payments or following through with necessary evictions.
-The term "arms length" transaction applies to directly to distance between owner and renter that can be compromised when the rental property is occupied by family members or close friends.
+The term "arms length" transaction applies to directly to distance between owner and renter that can be compromised when the investment property is occupied by family members or close friends.

-Even with strenuous lender requirements, owners may find it prudent to refinance rental property to take advantage of the market and long-term viability of their investments.
+Even with strenuous lender requirements, owners may find it prudent to refinance an investment property to take advantage of the market and long-term viability of their investments.
 Diligence in searching out the best lenders can pay dividends over time.
 Be sure to compare refinance rates from different lenders to get the best deal.